othyn/filament-api-resources/README.md

 # Filament API Resources

 A Laravel package that enables Filament to work seamlessly with API-backed resources instead of traditional Eloquent models.
 This package provides all the necessary components to build Filament admin panels that consume REST APIs.
+The standard approach is to reach for the superb package known as [Sushi](https://usesushi.dev/), but I've found that a bit limiting when it came to supporting the rest of Filaments feature suite, as well as pagination being an awkward solve.
+So with that in mind, I created this package.

+**Exciting news:** Over the weekend, the new Filament V4 Beta was released with [official support for array drivers](https://filamentphp.com/content/alexandersix-all-about-the-filament-v4-beta-release#static-table-data), allowing API's to be used with tables, search, filtering, etc. so I can't imagine this package will be useful for much longer!
+Glad to see upstream support for this use case now though, well done to the Filament team as always!

 ## Features